icetbr/ipragmaticus/content/posts/blockchain-platforms.md

 > AND, not OR.

 Currently, most DApps are built with one Blockchain ecosystem in mind, but in the future, the Web3 foundation hopes to unite all the chains with the Polkadot network, and Chainlink (partnered with Google and Oracle) plan to connect any existing API to smart contracts.

+### Improved for better readability

+Instead of optimizing for a single use case of titles and subtitles as in the past, we now check to see if you are using a header at the top of a story (as a title or subtitle) or within the body (as a section or subsection), and style the headings to the size and spacing that complement your stories rather than compete with them.

 Today, you can incorporate multiple blockchain protocols using **smart wallets⁴, meta-transactions⁵**, and application node services that delegate requests to whatever chain you need to communicate with.